Designations Congruent with Things: Chapter 17

 “Yes,” Newt says, “yes, I agree, it just—it just feels that way, it just really feels like you can.
 And they can.
 And other things.
 Why does the bookcase have no sides?”

 “You know about that?”
-Newt asks, his voice cracking.
+Newt’s voice cracks.

 “So, yes, I’ve considered that, I—I have; I considered it earlier, I just—I really don’t think it is, Hermann,” he says, wanting to pull out of this dual-shouldered grip that Hermann has on his jacket-shirt hybrid, but not doing it.
 Not doing it.
-“I think subjective experience has validity, meaning that it can be validated, it could; you could read my thoughts and validate it, I’m sure you could, you’re just not trying.
+“I think subjective experience has validity, meaning that it can be validated, it could; you could read my thoughts and validate it, I’m sure you could, you’re just not trying.”

-“I promise you,” Hermann says, entirely seriously, like he’s trying to talk Newt down from a nonexistent ledge, “that I will try.
+“I promise you,” Hermann says, like he’s trying to talk Newt down from a nonexistent ledge, “that I will try.
 That I will make a genuine effort to seriously consider your position on this.”

 “Okay,” Newt replies, slightly breathless.